SEO is a different beast than it was back in the early 2000’s. You need a strategy that accounts for that.

 But here’s what you don’t want to: rely on those tools too much.

 Keyword research doesn’t begin with tools.
 It begins with your target market.
-They’re the ones who will be searching for your content, so it’s crucial to understand their demographics, interests, and needs.
+They’re the ones who will be searching for your content, so it’s crucial to understand their demographics, pain points, interests, and needs.

 Once you’ve identified who your audience is, the next step is to segment your market by splitting it up into smaller sub-groups based on different needs, demographics, and interests.

 Why?
 Because different people in your target audience will search for different things, and you want to cover all your bases.

 Those just browsing will use words like “review,” “best,” and “top 10”, while those intending to buy will likely use terms like “buy,” “affordable,” and “discount.”

 Recently, this categorization is especially important.
 Google is prioritizing user intent more than ever when it comes to search rankings.
 So if Google determines that a search query has purchase intent, then the results list will heavily favor e-commerce sites because the user is looking to buy something.